LuminarLight/jak-project/README.md

 # Yosemite Branch

 The aim of this modification of OpenGOAL is to re-integrate the cut Yosemite level into the game and finish it.
+More info about the level: https://jadtech.miraheze.org/wiki/Research:Yosemite

 ### Usage